SIEM Visualization Example 4: Users Added or Removed from a Local Group

 Sorting:

-Sort the table by the timestamp (@timestamp
+Sort the table by the timestamp (

-) in descending order to prioritize recent events
+) in descending order to prioritize recent events.

 Review the Dashboard: